 What’s Happening In the Network Now

-Thank you ETCs for a great event on March 4, 2020 at the BED Spark Space focused on “Telework”!
-Our agenda included; What are the benefits for businesses and employees?
-What is the impact on the bottom line and the environment?
-What tools and resources do employers use?
-Members learned about best practices, policies, tools & technology to support this type of work option.
+Our event on March 4, 2020 at the BED Spark Space certainly was relevant with a Telework theme!
+The program addressed telework benefits for businesses and employees, the impact on the bottom line and the environment, best practices, policies, tools, resources & technology to support telework.
 Thank you again to our panelists from Bluehouse Group, VEIC, Blankslate Coworking Space & Knowledgewave.
-We are in the initial planning discussions about hosting a virtual spring/summer 2020 event.

 For more information or to register, contact [email protected].